ccmbioinfo/stager/docs/production.md

 ## [WSGI and Gunicorn](https://gunicorn.org/#docs)

-The Flask server is single-process and single-threaded.
-With the Python global interpreter lock, even with development mode disabled, this is unsuitable for most production loads.
-Flask conforms to a Python web server interface standard (WSGI), so we run a Gunicorn server in production, built off of the `Dockerfile` in the root directory instead of the `flask` directory.
-Note that the source code is no longer mounted but baked into the image.
+The Flask server is a single process and single-threaded.
+In development mode, it enables remote code execution for debugging.
+Even with development mode disabled, with Python's global interpreter lock, this is unsuitable for most production loads.
+Flask conforms to a standard Python [Web Server Gateway Interface (WSGI)](https://wsgi.readthedocs.io/en/latest/), so we can take the application code and run it with a Gunicorn server in production to have multiple processes handle incoming requests.

+The production Docker image is built using the `Dockerfile` in the root directory instead of the `flask` directory, to run a Gunicorn server instead.
+The source code is not mounted as in development, but baked into the image.
+Additional development dependencies are also not included.
+Since Gunicorn runs a master process that spawns a configurable number of worker processes, metrics cannot be tracked by each individual worker process.
+Instead, `prometheus-flask-exporter` aggregates the metrics for the master process to serve on a separate port 8080.
+See `gunicorn.conf.py`.

 There is no specific reason Gunicorn is being used over other WSGI implementations.
+You can test how the Gunicorn server works in development by starting the `app_gunicorn` container instead of the default `app` container.

 ## Static frontend